jazzband/django-oauth-toolkit/docs/management_commands.rst

 Management commands
 ===================

-Django OAuth Toolkit exposes some useful management commands that can be run via shell or by other means (eg: cron)
+Django OAuth Toolkit exposes some useful management commands that can be run via shell or by other means such as cron or :doc:`Celery <tutorial/tutorial_05>`.

 .. _cleartokens:
 .. _createapplication: